Quick Facts

 Work with dedicated professors at GovState to organize internships and mentorships to further your training and career.
 Because of the tight-knit community on campus, you can enjoy individual attention from professors who are leading researchers in their field.
 Stay up-to-date with the latest in anthropology and sociology research and find out how to tailor it to your particular interests, passions, and skillsets.

 Governors State University is a public university with a private college experience.
 Work closely with professors through a mentorship program and enjoy small class sizes that help empower you to participate in your education.
 With its close proximity to Chicago, GovState is an excellent starting point for participating in a global community.
-Conduct surveys, work with local public services and help create a more promising future for local communities.
+Conduct surveys, work with local public services, and help create a more promising future for local communities.

 Jobs and Salaries You Can Get With an Anthropology and Sociology Degree

 Discover employment opportunities for individuals with a Bachelor of Arts in Anthropology and Sociology.
-As a proud graduate of GSU, you’ll have a wide range of professional possibilities available.
+As a proud graduate of GovState, you’ll have a wide range of professional possibilities available.
 The job outlook for anthropologists is expected to grow 5% from 2019 to 2029, which is faster than the average occupational growth.
 A career as an anthropologist typically requires a master’s degree.
-Your Bachelor of Arts degree prepares you to enter a competitive Master of Arts program to build on your skills, knowledge and expertise in the field.
+Your Bachelor of Arts degree prepares you to enter a competitive Master of Arts program to build on your skills, knowledge, and expertise in the field.

 Another popular career track for students with a BA in Anthropology and Sociology from GovState is a career as a lawyer.
 Advise businesses and individuals on legal matters and review documents to prepare for important court cases.
-There are many branches of law that you can study and practice, and the analytical and critical thinking skills from a BA in Anthropology and Sociology is a great way to practice those skills.
+There are many branches of law that you can study and practice, and the analytical and critical thinking skills from a BA in Anthropology and Sociology are a great way to practice those skills.
 Work with your advisor to identify a law school where you can earn your law degree.
-Consider a certificate in legal studies from GovState as an affordable, dynamic way to enter the field and work as a legal consultant, paralegal or e-Discovery professional.
+Consider a certificate in legal studies from GovState as an affordable, dynamic way to enter the field and work as a legal consultant, paralegal, or e-discovery professional.

 These are only a few of the many career paths available to you after finishing your program at GovState.
-Talk to professors and current students about their diverse research and career interests to see how you can tailor your degree to prepare you for a position in publish health, social work, marketing, or other careers.
+Talk to professors and current students about their diverse research and career interests to see how you can tailor your degree to prepare you for a position in public health, social work, marketing, or other careers.

 Successful completion of this program’s coursework gives you the resources you need to succeed in a range of fields.
 Explore the median salaries for professionals with an Anthropology and Sociology degree from GovState:

-• Anthropologists and Archeologists: $63,670 median pay per year
+- Anthropologists and Archeologists: $63,670 median pay per year

-• Lawyers: $122,960 median pay per year
+- Lawyers: $122,960 median pay per year

-• Postsecondary Sociology Teachers: $85,240 median pay per year
+- Postsecondary Sociology Teachers: $85,240 median pay per year

-• College and University Professors: $87,290 median pay per year
+- College and University Professors: $87,290 median pay per year

 Each of these fields’ expected salary and job prospects varies depending on your training, location, and role in the field.
 Faculty can assist you in understanding job prospects in particular areas.
 Some students pursue an international career and work in South America, the European Union, and other countries worldwide as researchers, activists, and teachers.